Boxofbiscuits97/HD2-Modding-Wiki/docs/dev/weapon modding/weapon-replacement.md

     attach_optic/sight - Two bones that control where the sight attachments are placed and the armory render screen for said attachment ejector/numbers - Two bones that control where bullet casing spawn from IK_left - The left hand position
+    sight - The first person view when aiming down sights.
+Some can't be moved by Y axis and reflect ingame, only X and Z will reflect ingame

 To move the bones, have the `armature` selected and then go to `Edit Mode`.
 From here move the bones to where they need to be on the model.